fstab/docker-mutt/README.md

 set editor="vim"
 ```

-Create the mutt cache directory in `~/.mutt/.mutt_cache` and change access rights to `700`.
+Create the mutt cache directory `~/.mutt/.mutt_cache/` _on the host system_ and change access rights of `~/.mutt/` to `700`.

 Run from Docker Hub
 -------------------

-A pre-built image is available on [Docker Hub](https://registry.hub.docker.com/u/fstab/mutt) and can be run as follows:
+A pre-built image is available on [Docker Hub](https://registry.hub.docker.com/u/fstab/mutt).
+Once the configuration is created _on the host system_, the container can be run as follows:

 ```bash
 docker run -v ~/.mutt:/home/mutt -t -i fstab/mutt